 Apple Recipes for Kids and Families - Making the Most of Apple Picking Adventures

-What to do with all those apples… Whether I’ve brought home a bushel or two from an apple picking excursion or been tempted by one of those handy tote bags full of of fresh apples from the grocery store, there comes a time each fall when I feel like I’ll never make a dent in all those apples.
+What to do with all those apples… Whether I’ve brought home a bushel or two from an apple picking excursion or been tempted by one of those handy tote bags full of of fresh apples from the grocery store, there comes a time each fall when I feel like I’ll never make a dent in our apple harvest.

 So each year, we go in search of a new apple recipe in hopes of adding to our list of favorites.
-This year's find - inside out caramel apples - definitely makes the list.
-So pretty to look at and fun to make and eat.
+This year's find—inside out caramel apples—definitely makes the list.
 Instructions for these and some of our other favorite apple concoctions follow.
 Kids can even help with some of them; just be careful with the sharp knives.